vincmazet/bip/_sources/detection/lines.md

 :gutter: 3

 :::{grid-item-card} Algorithm: Hough transform
-1. Get the result of an edge detection
+1. Compute an edge detection of the image
-1. Initialize an accumulator (as the discrete space of the parameters)
+1. Initialize the accumulator (as the discrete space of the parameters)
 1. For each pixel in the edges:
    1. Determine the sinusoid corresponding to the points
    1. Increment the accumulator along this sinusoid
-1. Search for the maxima in the accumulator
+1. Search for the maxima in the accumulator: they correspond to the parameters of the lines in the image
-1. Deduce the line parameters
 :::

 ::::